-Damage to an ESDS by the ESD event is determined by the device's ability to dissipate the energy of the discharge or withstand the voltage levels involved-as explained previously these factors determine the parts ESD sensitivity or susceptibility.
+Damage to an ESDS by an ESD event is determined by the device's ability to dissipate the energy of the discharge or withstand the voltage levels involved in the discharge.
+As explained previously, these factors determine the ESD sensitivity of the device.
 Test procedures based on the models of ESD events help define the sensitivity of components to ESD.
 Although it is known that there is very rarely a direct correlation between the discharges in the test procedures and real-world ESD events, defining the ESD sensitivity of electronic components gives some guidance in determining the degree of ESD control protection required.
 These procedures and more are covered in Part Five of this series.

-The ESD withstand voltage is "the highest voltage level that does not cause device failure; the device passes all tested lower voltages."
-Many electronic components are sensitive or susceptible to ESD damage at relatively low voltage levels.
+Per ESD ADV1.0, the ESD withstand voltage is "the highest voltage level that does not cause device failure; the device passes all tested lower voltages".
+Many electronic components are susceptible to ESD damage at relatively low voltage levels.
 Many are susceptible at less than 100 volts, and many disk drive components withstand voltages even below 10 volts.
-Current trends in product design and development pack more circuitry onto these miniature devices, further increasing their sensitivity to ESD and making the potential problem even more acute.
+Current trends in product design and development pack more circuitry onto these miniature devices, further increasing the sensitivity to ESD and making the potential problem even more acute.
 Table 3 indicates the ESD sensitivity of various types of components.

-Table 3 ESD Sensitivity of Representative Electronic Devices Devices or Parts with Sensitivity Associated with HBM and CDM
+Table 3.
+ESD Sensitivity of Representative Electronic Devices or Parts with Sensitivity Associated with HBM and CDM